finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     String code = "code_example"; // String | The code of the Transaction Portfolio.
 Together with the scope this uniquely identifies              the Transaction Portfolios.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the TimeVariant properties decorated on Custodian Accounts.
 Defaults to the current LUSID              system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument.
 Defaults to              returning the latest version if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing custodian accounts; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided.
-    Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the Custodian Account type, specify \"code eq '001'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'CustodianAccount' domain to decorate onto the Custodian Account.
 These must have the format {domain}/{scope}/{code}, for example 'CustodianAccount/system/Name'. try {
-      PagedResourceListOfCustodianAccount result = apiInstance.listCustodianAccounts(scope, code, effectiveAt, asAt, page, start, limit, filter, propertyKeys);
+      PagedResourceListOfCustodianAccount result = apiInstance.listCustodianAccounts(scope, code, effectiveAt, asAt, page, limit, filter, propertyKeys);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#listCustodianAccounts");